-Another study on e-cigarettes
+Another study on fragrances in e-liquids

 The fifth study commissioned by the Consumer Council on e-cigarettes looked at various aspects of flavouring substances.
 Among other it was investigated whether the 280 e-liquid flavourings identified in this and previous studies are used or restricted in other areas.
 It was found that 221 out of these (79%) are approved for use as flavours in food and 3 of them are not allowed to be used as a food flavours above the maximum levels specified.
 None of the 280 identified flavours are prohibited substances in cosmetics.
 However, 29 of them (10.4%) are restricted in cosmetic products.
 Further, the study calculated additional limit values for 67 new flavouring substances in e-liquids.
 In total suggestions for limit values for 102 flavour substances have been determined.
 One part of the study looks at the composition of flavours.
 A specific flavour (e.g. strawberry) can be blended in many ways using a variety of different compounds at different concentrations.
 This could facilitate the substitution of substances found to constitute a risk.
 The study can be downloaded using the link below.